mmm/mmm.github.com/cloud/_posts/2012-06-04-juju-at-scale.md

     hadoop jar /usr/lib/hadoop/hadoop-examples*.jar terasort -Dmapred.reduce.tasks=${NUM_REDUCES} ${IN_DIR} ${OUT_DIR}

-which engaged the entire cluster just fine, and ran terasort with no problems
+which, with a replfactor of 3, engaged the entire cluster just fine, and ran terasort with no problems

 <a href="/images/scale-500-50030.png">